Seychelles: Energy

 Although multinational oil companies have explored the waters around the islands, no oil or gas has been found.
 In 2005, a deal was signed with US firm Petroquest, giving it exploration rights to about 30,000 km2 around Constant, Topaz, Farquhar and Coëtivy islands until 2014.
 Seychelles imports oil from the Persian Gulf in the form of refined petroleum derivatives at the rate of about 5700 oilbbl/d.

-In recent years oil has been imported from Kuwait and Bahrain.
-Seychelles imports three times more oil than is needed for internal uses because it re-exports the surplus oil in the form of bunker for ships and aircraft calling at Mahé.
+In recent years oil has been imported from the United Arab Emirates and Oman.
+In 2023, the UAE accounted for $298M (roughly 83%) of all refined petroleum imports to the Seychelles.
+Seychelles imports three times more oil than is needed for internal uses: this surplus is strategically re-exported as bunker fuel for international shipping and aviation at Port Victoria.
 There are no refining capacities on the islands.
-Oil and gas imports, distribution and re-export are the responsibility of Seychelles Petroleum (Sepec), while oil exploration is the responsibility of the Seychelles National Oil Company (SNOC).
+Oil and gas imports, distribution and re-export are the responsibility of Seychelles Petroleum (SEYPEC), while oil exploration is the responsibility of PetroSeychelles, formerly the Seychelles National Oil Company (SNOC).

 Culture

 Art

-A National Art Gallery was inaugurated in 1994 on the occasion of the official opening of the National Cultural Centre, which houses the National Library and National Archives with other offices of the Ministry of Culture.
-At its inauguration, the Minister of Culture decreed that the exhibition of works of Seychellois artists, painters and sculptors was a testimony to the development of art in Seychelles as a creative form of expression, and provided a view of the state of the country's contemporary art.
-Painters have traditionally been inspired by Seychelles’ natural features to produce a wide range of works in media ranging from watercolours to oils, acrylics, collages, metals, aluminium, wood, fabrics, gouache, varnishes, recycled materials, pastels, charcoal, embossing, etching, and giclee prints.
-Local sculptors produce fine works in wood, stone, bronze and cartonnage.
-There are several art galleries around the island such as the National Gallery in Victoria, the Traditional wooden house galleries Kenwyn House gallery and Kaz Zanana Art Gallery in Victoria, Pagoda Art and Design Gallery in the Seychelles Chinese Culture Centre near the Selwyn Clarke market, and Eden gallery on Eden Island.
+The National Art Gallery was inaugurated in 1994 on the occasion of the official opening of the National Cultural Centre on 18 June 1994, which houses the National Library and National Archives along with other offices of the Ministry of Culture.
+At its inauguration, the Minister of Culture decreed that the exhibition of works of Seychellois artists, painters and sculptors was "a testimony to the development of art in Seychelles as a creative form of expression", providing a view of the state of the country's contemporary art.

+Painters have traditionally been inspired by Seychelles' natural features to produce a wide range of works in media ranging from watercolours to oils, acrylics, collages, metals, aluminium, wood, fabrics, gouache, varnishes, recycled materials, pastels, charcoal, embossing, etching, and giclee prints.
+Local sculptors (such as Egbert Marday, who was awarded the Seychelles Arts Award for Lifetime Achievement in 2019) produce fine works in wood, stone, bronze and cartonnage.
+One Seychelles painter, Michael Adams, was awarded the Member of the Order of the British Empire for his services to art.

+There are several art galleries around the island, such as the National Gallery in Victoria, the traditional wooden house galleries, including the Kenwyn House Gallery and the Kaz Zanana Art Gallery; the Pagoda Art and Design Gallery in the Seychelles Chinese Culture Centre near the Selwyn Clarke market, and the Eden gallery on Eden Island.